rmtew/peasauce/README.md

 #### Technical Debt

 * Coding style: Better error propagation, no exception raising on purpose.
-* Coding style: Make code / system interaction more straightforward.
+* Coding style: Look at ways to make the code more straightforward.
 * Disassembly: Do a correct formatting check on the instruction table II_NAME column.
 * File loading: Clean up file_info.file_data to only store useful information.